 Even though Android updates come as fixes, security patches, and stability improvements, they can, sadly, be just the opposite.
 Sometimes they bring the bag of issues, plaguing handsets with a plethora of issues that weren’t there before.

 However, even though Samsung isn’t exactly as good as Pixel in regards to ‘fixing fixes’, some of the updates might’ve addressed this issue.
-Additionally, taking into consideration that this is the commonly-reported problem, chances are that updating firmware will provide the resolution.
+Additionally, taking into consideration that this is a commonly-reported problem, chances are that updating firmware will provide the resolution.

 Here’s how to update the firmware on your Galaxy S7:

-Solution 3 – Restart Bluetooth service
+Solution 3 – Restart the Bluetooth service

 On the other hand, we can’t be certain that the device itself isn’t causing the issue at hand.
 Namely, some users tackled the issue by resetting the Bluetooth service in the Applications menu.
 This can come in handy whenever you try to troubleshoot the system-related services, which Bluetooth certainly is.